pytorch/torchchat/README.md

 6. Follow the app's UI guidelines to pick the model and tokenizer files from the local filesystem.
 Then issue a prompt.

 **Note:** The AAR file listed in Step 1 has the tiktoken tokenizer, which is used for Llama 3.
 To tweak or use a custom tokenizer and runtime, modify the ExecuTorch code and use [this script](https://github.com/pytorch/executorch/blob/main/build/build_android_llm_demo.sh) to build the AAR library.
+For convenience, we also provide an AAR for sentencepiece tokenizer (e.g. Llama 2): [executorch-llama-bpe-rc3-0719.aar](https://ossci-android.s3.amazonaws.com/executorch/main/executorch-llama-bpe-rc3-0719.aar) (SHASUM: d5fe81d9a4700c36b50ae322e6bf34882134edb0)

 <p align="center">
     <img src="https://pytorch.org/executorch/main/_static/img/android_llama_app.png" width="600" alt="Android app running a LlaMA model">